Free Social Listening Tools: What You Actually Get in 2026

 - Export the full dataset after launch week for a retrospective report

 On a typical free tool limited to 500 mentions, this analysis breaks within the first day.
-With 100,000 results, the team captures the complete launch window.
+With up to 400,000 results, the team captures the complete launch window.

 Example 2: Competitive Benchmarking